pcdangio/transform/README.md

 A C++ library for applying 3D geometric transforms to points, vectors, and poses.

 ## Overview:
-This library provides a ```transform``` class that allows the user to create and apply 3D geometric transforms to points, vectors, and poses.
-A ```transform``` is first constructed with standard translation / rotation values, and can then be applied to a series of geometries.
+This library provides a ```transform_t``` class that allows the user to create and apply 3D geometric transforms to points, vectors, and poses.
+A ```transform_t``` is first constructed with standard translation / rotation values, and can then be applied to a series of geometries.
 The majority of operations are performed in-place for higher performance.

 ## Dependencies:
 - [Eigen3 (libeigen3-dev)](https://eigen.tuxfamily.org/index.php?title=Main_Page)